zackmdavis/Less_Wrong_Drafts/deep_learning_is_function_approximation.md

 But the problem in this hypothetical scenario is not that multi-layer parameterized graphical function approximators are inherently unpredictable, or must necessarily contain a power-seeking consequentialist agent in order to do any useful cognitive work.
 The problem is that you're approximating the wrong function and [get what you measure](https://www.lesswrong.com/posts/HBxe6wdjxK239zajf/what-failure-looks-like#Part_I__You_get_what_you_measure): the failure would still occur if the multi-layer parameterized graphical function approximator "generalizes" from its "training" data just as expected.
 This doesn't itself rule out more careful designs that use multi-layer parameterized graphical function approximators to approximate [known-trustworthy processes](https://www.lesswrong.com/posts/pYcFPMBtQveAjcSfH/supervise-process-not-outcomes) and [don't search harder than their representation of value can support](https://www.lesswrong.com/posts/9fL22eBJMtyCLvL7j/soft-optimization-makes-the-value-target-bigger).

 This may be cold comfort to people who anticipate a competitive future in which cognitive automation designs that more carefully respect human values will foreseeably fail to keep up with the frontier.
 It [may not matter to the long-run future of the universe](https://arbital.com/p/safe_useless/) that you can build helpful and harmless language agents today, if your civilization gets eaten by more powerful and unfriendlier forms of computing some number of years down the line.

-As a humble programmer and epistemology enthusiast, I have no assurances to offer, no principle or theory to guarantee everything will turn out all right in the end.
+[TODO: rewrite] As a humble programmer and epistemology enthusiast, I have no assurances to offer, no principle or theory to guarantee everything will turn out all right in the end.
 Just a conviction that, if the world is ending either way, it's more dignified to understand exactly why.
 I'm not sure all of my friends would agree.

 ### Bibliography